k64t34/RemoteGroupExecution/README.md

 # RemoteGroupExecution
-GUI to copying files to remote computers in Windows workgroupo or domain.
+GUI to copying files to remote computers in Windows workgroup or domain.